Raman Tuning

 Once initiated, the system automatically calculates the desired gain and adjusts both pump powers and DFB VOA attenuation to achieve the specified target gain.

-• after a fiber cut
+• A fiber cut and subsequent recovery.

-• a line card undergoes a cold reload
+• A line card cold reload.

-• a Distributed Feedback (DFB) shut or unshut event
+• A Distributed Feedback (DFB) shut or unshut event.

-• an OTS controller shut or unshut event on either the near-end or far-end node
+• An OTS controller shut or unshut event on either the near-end or far-end node.

 Raman tuning status